 If you're experiencing menopause, your periods will stop.
 They may first become irregular.
 You may also experience other menopausal symptoms such as hot flushes.
-Some of the common symptoms of menopause are listed in the table below.
+Some of the common symptoms of menopause are listed in Table 1.
 Symptoms of menopause vary considerably and not all women will experience all of the symptoms listed.